Agilefreaks/apibugfreak/README.md

 Overview
 ========
-A bare bones bug tracking framework that you can use and deploy your self, it's main aim is to integrate seemesly with your application and centralize issues in a main repository
+A simple and very easy to use tracking framework that you can use and deploy your self, it's main aim is to integrate seemesly with your application and centralize issues in a main repository

 It's composed out of 3 parts so far: